Tea in the United Kingdom: Tea as a medicinal drink

 The first factor that contributed to the rise in popularity of tea was its reputation as a medicinal drink.
 Tea first became labelled as a medical drink in 1641 by the Dutch physician and director of the Dutch East India Company Nikolas Dirx, who wrote under the pseudonym Nicolaes Tulp; in his book Observationes Medicae, he claimed that "nothing is comparable to this plant" and that those who use it are "exempt from all maladies and reach an extreme old age".
 Dirx went into considerable detail on the specific merits of tea, such as curing "headaches, colds, ophthalmia, catarrh, asthma, sluggishness of the stomach, and intestinal troubles".
-Thomas Garway, the first English shopkeeper praised the medical benefits of tea in a broadsheet published in 1660 titled "An Exact Description of the Growth, Quality, and Vertues of the Leaf TEA".
+A shopkeeper named Thomas Garway praised the medical benefits of tea in a broadsheet published in 1660 titled, "An Exact Description of the Growth, Quality, and Vertues of the Leaf TEA".
 Garway claims that "the Drink is declared to be most wholesome, preserving in perfect health until extreme Old Age", as well as "maketh the body active and lusty", "helpeth the Headache", "taketh away the difficulty of breathing", "strengtheneth the Memory", and "expelleth infection".

-There were many more published works on the health benefits of tea, including those by Samuel Hartlib in 1657, Cornelis Bontekoe in 1678, Thomas Povey in 1686, and Thomas Tryon in the 1690s; one satirist of the time asked if the Royal College of Physicians could debate whether any of the exotic new hot drinks would "agree with the Constitutions of our English bodies".
-In 1667, Pepys noted that his wife was taking tea on medical advice – "a drink which Mr Pelling the Pottecary tells her is good for her colds and defluxions".
-English philosopher John Locke developed a fondness for tea after spending time with Dutch medical men in the 1680s.
-These men are the "virtuosi" referred to by Ellis, Coulton, and Mauger: scientists, philosophers, and doctors who first took an interest in tea and contributed to its early popularity as a pharmaceutical.
+There were many more published works on the health benefits of tea, including those by the polymath Samuel Hartlib in 1657, the physician Cornelis Bontekoe in 1678, the merchant and politician Thomas Povey in 1686 and the merchant and writer Thomas Tryon in the 1690s; one satirist of the time asked whether the Royal College of Physicians could debate whether any of the exotic new hot drinks would "agree with the Constitutions of our English bodies".
+In 1667 Pepys noted that his wife was taking tea on medical advice – "a drink which Mr Pelling the Pottecary tells her is good for her colds and defluxions".
+The English philosopher John Locke developed a fondness for tea after spending time with Dutch medical men in the 1680s.
+These men are the "virtuosi" referred to by Ellis, Coulton and Mauger: scientists, philosophers, and doctors who first took an interest in tea and contributed to its early popularity as a pharmaceutical.
 However, as with Dirx, some of these men may have been influenced by the Indies trading companies and merchants who wished to create a market for tea.
 Nevertheless, these writings about the perceived health benefits of tea contributed to the rise of the drink's popularity in England.

-A 2022 study found that rising tea consumption during the 18th century in England had the unintended impact of reducing mortality rates, as it led more people to boil their water, thus reducing their vulnerability to waterborne diseases.
+A study in 2022 found that rising tea-consumption during the 18th century in England had the unintended effect of reducing mortality rates, as it led more people to boil their water, thus reducing their vulnerability to waterborne diseases.